 It can be a real challenge to adapt learning environments for our students with CVI.
 Of course, one adaptation suggestion is never the answer.
 The environment must match the child’s assessed functional needs around CVI.
-The functional visual assessment for children with CVI must be the CVI Range (Roman-Lantzy 2007).
-Even children in the same Phase of CVI, must have distinctly unique adaptions for their environments and for their learning.
-These distinct needs can only be identified with assessment of the individual child.
+Children must have distinctly unique adaptions for their environments and for their learning based on a complete CVI assessment.
+These distinct needs can only be identified with assessment of the individual child’s CVI.

 For a child with an ocular impairment like retinopathy of prematurity (ROP), we would never say “Oh, this child has ROP?
 Here are the environmental needs and the learning material needs.”
 We would assess functional vision to identify the unique visual needs of that individual child.
 Our children with CVI deserve the same respectful and accurate assessment of their functional vision.
 They deserve accurate environmental supports and adaptations to learning that match that assessment.